 All of this support is designed to help these students “catch-up” in terms of their literacy and numeracy and therefore have the skills necessary to make progress in the remainder of their academic life.

 Covid 19 funding

-This funding , £80 per child, will be used to ensure children make rapid progress to address the gaps in skills and knowledge from the lost learning time in the previous academic year whilst promoting their emotional and mental well- being to enable them to be able to be learning ready.
+The aim of this funding is to ensure children make rapid progress to address the gaps in skills & knowledge from the lost learning time due to lockdown and to promote and support their emotional well being to enable them to be learning ready The funding at £80 per child, will be used to ensure children make rapid progress to address the gaps in skills and knowledge from the lost learning time in the previous academic year whilst promoting their emotional and mental well- being to enable them to be able to be learning ready.

 PE and sports premium